Cragady/RePortfolio/README.md

 # To Do

+* what I enjoy on about me~~
+* title/header with appropriate spacing on portfolio page
+* More content to home page?
-* Make accordion sidebar for nav-bar; will only expand when on the main page
+* ~Make accordion sidebar for nav-bar; will only expand when on the main page~
-* Migrate pictures and meta-data for pics to database for storing
-* use `multer`, `multer-gridfs-storage`,`method-override`, `gridfs (maybe not package)`, and `gridfs-stream` for this
-* make an easy submit page for updating portfolio; will only be accessible to me with credentials
-* make user login for me only
 * prettify it (this may be the heaviest time sink?
 Maybe)

+# Possible Ideas

+* Click to reveal a word that flies to edge of div.
+It stops at edge then disintigrates.
+* Keep with the database idea (only have login for me)
+* have the path salted, hashed, and stored (can only be linked if you know the path, the code won't reveal the path)

 # packages example: